Skip to main content

 Actors stand in a black box theater blocking out a scene using props.
 A person in a white top and blue jeans holds a sword, body tilted toward the camera.
 A laundry basket is on the ground in front of them.
 A person in a striped sweater and blue jeans gestures toward the actor with the sword, holding a script in their other hand.
 Another actor stands in the back holding a script, while two additional people watch.

-While the set was under construction, students used makeshift props — and their imaginations — to block out each scene.
+While the set was under construction, students used makeshift props to block out each scene.
+Junior Grace Morley, left, played the Governor.

 Two actors stand on stage in the Barber Theater.
 One points a wooden sword at the other, who wears a helmet and carries an accordion.